-As shown in "Table 1: A comparison of different backup operations," each type of backup works differently.
-A full backup must be performed at least once.
+As shown in "A comparison of different types of backup," above, each process works differently.
+An organization must run a full backup at least once.
 Afterwards, it is possible to run either another full, an incremental or a differential backup.
-The first partial backup performed, either a differential or incremental will back up the same data.
+The first partial backup performed, either a differential or incremental, will back up the same data.
 By the third backup operation, the data that is backed up with an incremental is limited to the changes since the last incremental.
-In comparison, the third backup with a differential backup will backup all changes since the first full backup, which was backup 1.
+In comparison, the third backup with a differential will back up all changes since the first full backup, which was "Backup 1."

 - Full daily

-- Full weekly + Differential daily
+- Full weekly + differential daily

-- Full weekly + Incremental daily
+- Full weekly + incremental daily

 Many considerations will affect the choice of the optimal backup strategy.
 Typically, each alternative and strategy choice involves making tradeoffs between performance, data protection levels, total amount of data retained and cost.
-In "Table 2: A backup strategy's impact on space" below, the media capacity requirements and media required for recovery are shown for three typical backup strategies.
+In "A backup strategy's impact on space" below, the media capacity requirements and media required for recovery are shown for three typical backup strategies.
 These calculations presume 20 TB of total data, with 5% of the data changing daily, and no increase in total storage during the period.
-The calculations are based on 22 working days in a month and a one month retention period for data.
+The calculations are based on 22 working days in a month and a one-month retention period for data.

 As shown above, performing a full backup daily requires the most amount of space, and will also take the most amount of time.
 However, more total copies of data are available, and fewer pieces of media are required to perform a restore operation.
 As a result, implementing this backup policy has a higher tolerance to disasters, and provides the least time to restore, since any piece of data required will be located on at most one backup set.

-Most of the advanced backup options such as synthetic full, mirror, reverse incremental and CDP require disk storage as the backup target.
-A synthetic full simply reconstructs the full backup image using all required incrementals or the differential on disk.
+Most of the advanced types of backup such as synthetic full, mirror and continuous data protection require disk storage as the backup target.
+A synthetic full simply reconstructs the full backup image using all required incremental backups or the differential backup on disk.
 This synthetic full may then be stored to tape for offsite storage, with the advantage being reduced restoration time.
-Mirroring is copying of disk storage to another set of disk storage, with reverse incrementals used to add incremental type of backup support.
-Finally, CDP allows a greater number of restoration points than traditional backup options.
+Finally, continuous data protection enables a greater number of restoration points than traditional backup options.